-The UK has a strong track record in nuclear engineering, but much of its capability has declined over the past two decades.
+The UK has a strong track record in nuclear engineering, but much of its capability has declined over the past three decades.
 With a new generation of nuclear power stations in the UK and worldwide, there are significant opportunities for UK companies to take advantage of this new market.

 A new nuclear power plant requires a wide range of plant and equipment.
 Components range from specialised equipment such as stainless steel pump casings for the reactor, to conventional items such as tankage and pipework.

 UK companies have significant capabilities in nuclear engineering, manufacturing and site installation and, with selected investment in facilities and skills, could provide an estimated 70 per cent of the plant and equipment required for a new site.

 Many UK companies are market leaders in their field.
 Key areas include:

 - Precision material components and assemblies, including valves and pumps.

 - Plant instrumentation and control for reactor, generating plant and ancillary equipment.

 - Specialised equipment and services including high integrity pipework; core component handling equipment; primary circuit auxiliary systems; craneage and fuel handling machines; specialist radiation retaining doors; radiation detection and monitoring products.

 - Accumulators, tanks and heat removal systems.

 - Fuel transfer tubes and key interlock systems.